Exploring Dominican Culture

 Dominican People

 Most Dominicans consider the family to be the basic element of society.
 Families are very close, and they stay close.
 It is not unusual to find grandparents living at home, fully integrated in the life of the family.
 Many young people stay living with their parents, even after entering college or becoming financially independent.
 They usually will not leave the home until they get married, and even then, they will try to remain close to their parents geographically.
+Dominican families tend to be conservative, caring, and protective.

 Language in the Dominican Republic